OCA/e-commerce/website_sale_stock_available/readme/DESCRIPTION.md

 of *Free* quantity.
 And also, the eCommerce won't allow you to buy more products than *Available* quantity (not *Free* quantity isn't taken into account).

+## Relation to Odoo 19.0 core

+Core 19.0 `website_sale_stock` uses `free_qty` (on-hand minus
+reservations) for eCommerce availability.
+This module swaps in `immediately_usable_qty` (Available To Promise — includes incoming moves), which matters for businesses with ongoing inbound supply where incoming stock should be sellable before it arrives.